-- 23.1 A Council meeting must be open to the public unless it meets the specified circumstances set out in section 66(2) of the Act. - 23.2 The Chief Executive Officer must ensure that any Council meeting report containing confidential information as defined by section 3(1) of the Act and which is expected to be the subject of a resolution under section 66(2)(a) of the Act to close the Council meeting to the public, includes the ground(s) as specified in section 3(1) of the Act under which the report is deemed to contain confidential information and an explanation of why the specified grounds apply. - 23.3 The Chair must call for a motion to close the meeting to the public and this motion must be carried prior to commencing any business pertaining to reports containing confidential information. - 23.4 If a meeting will be closed the public due to security reasons (section 66(2)(b)) and this is known prior to the meeting, the meeting closure must be posted on the Council website as soon as is practicable to notify the public of the closure.
-This meeting must be livestreamed on the Council website, and the minutes of the meeting must detail the meeting closure to the public under section 66. - 23.5 If during meeting proceedings the Chair believes that the meeting must be closed to the public for either security reasons (section 66(2)(b)) or to enable the meeting to proceed in an orderly manner (section 66(2)(c)), the Chair must ensure that livestreaming is occurring and available for the public to view the meeting, before calling for a motion to close the meeting to the public. - 23.6 A motion to close the meeting due to confidential information under section 66(2)(a) must contain the grounds for determining to close the meeting to the public by reference to the grounds specified in section 3(1) of the Act, and an explanation of why the specified grounds apply. - 23.7 The time of any resolution to close a meeting to the public must be recorded in the minutes of the meeting. - 23.8 Upon a resolution to close a meeting to the public being passed, the Chair must advise those present in the public gallery that they must vacate the meeting while the meeting remains closed. - 23.9 The Chair must call for a motion to re-open the meeting to the public.
-This motion must be carried and the time recorded in the minutes of the meeting. - 23.10 All items that are considered confidential pursuant to section 3(1) of the Act remain confidential, inclusive of report content, recommendations, motions, and resolutions until Council has passed a resolution that specifying that all or part of the information is no longer confidential. - 23.11 If an agenda item or resolution deemed to include confidential information is to be moved out of the closed part of the meeting: - 23.11.1 Council must, by Council resolution, determine to move all or a specified part of the item or items into the open Council meeting; and/or - 23.11.2 Council must, by Council resolution, determine that report or section be included in the minutes of the meeting showing the Council decision that was made in the closed section of the meeting.
+- 22.1 A Council meeting must be open to the public unless it meets the specified circumstances set out in section 66(2) of the Act. - 22.2 If a meeting report contains confidential information as defined by section 3(1) of the Act, the meeting will be closed to the public in accordance with section 66(2)(a) of the Act while that agenda item is considered.
+The Chief Executive Officer must ensure that the report includes the grounds under section 3(1) of the Act under which the report is deemed to contain confidential information, and an explanation of why the specified grounds apply. - 22.3 The Chair must call for a motion to close the meeting to the public and this motion must be carried prior to commencing any business pertaining to reports containing confidential information. - 22.4 If a meeting will be closed the public due to security reasons (section 66(2)(b)) and this is known prior to the meeting, the meeting closure must be posted on the Council website as soon as is practicable to notify the public of the closure.
+This meeting must be livestreamed on the Council website, and the minutes of the meeting must detail the meeting closure to the public under section 66. - 22.5 If during meeting proceedings the Chair believes that the meeting must be closed to the public for either security reasons (section 66(2)(b)) or to enable the meeting to proceed in an orderly manner (section 66(2)(c)), the Chair must ensure that livestreaming is occurring and available for the public to view the meeting, before calling for a motion to close the meeting to the public. - 22.6 A motion to close the meeting due to confidential information under section 66(2)(a) must contain the grounds for determining to close the meeting to the public by reference to the grounds specified in section 3(1) of the Act, and an explanation of why the specified grounds apply. - 22.7 Upon a resolution to close a meeting to the public being passed, the Chair must advise those present in the public gallery that they must vacate the meeting while the meeting remains closed. - 22.8 The Chair must call for a motion to re-open the meeting to the public.
+This motion must be carried and the time recorded in the minutes of the meeting. - All items that are considered confidential pursuant to section 3(1) of the Act remain confidential, inclusive of report content, recommendations, motions, and resolutions until Council has passed a resolution specifying that all or part of the information is no longer confidential. - 22.10 If an agenda item or resolution deemed to include confidential information is to be moved out of the closed part of the meeting: - 22.10.1 Council must, by Council resolution, determine to move all or a specified part of the item or items into the open Council meeting; and/or - 22.10.2 Council must, by Council resolution, determine that the report or section of the report be included in the minutes of the meeting showing the Council decision that was made in the closed section of the meeting.